Lacewings, hoverflies and ladybirds

 During the winter months, gardens are the most important places for birds to find that extra bit of food to keep them alive and well and get them through cold, damp and frosty periods.
 Bird tables don’t take a lot of effort to make, either by yourself or your partner.
 It is amazing how much we can learn from the behaviour of all these birds, they have their own likes and dislikes.
 Once spring arrives then these little birds repay us by clearing up all sort of niggly problems such as aphids and caterpillars which feed on the trees that we have just planted or are nearly ready to harvest.
 It is a good idea to place nest boxes at the right height in the trees for the various tits.
 Make sure that the entrance is woodpecker-proof and cat proof.

-Now, if you have a nice little orchard with wire netting around it, keeping the chickens in, then most of these wingless insects will have been consumed by the chickens.
+Now, if you have a nice little orchard with wire netting around it, keeping the chickens in, then most of the wingless insects that parasitize fruit trees will be consumed by the chickens.
 There is no better way of biological control of various pests, than having lovely egg-laying chickens settled in your orchard.
 What’s more it is a wonderful way of not only daily collecting the chicken eggs, but also at the same time keeping an eye on your beautiful fruit trees.

 Help from hedgehogs